jjdii/Motherbeard/docs/db.md

 # Motherbeard Database Objects

 ## product
-Returned from fetches to the newegg API. `builds` contain an array of these.
+Returned from fetches to the newegg API.
+A `build` contains an array of these.

 ```
 {